Manga Review: Hellsing Volume 1 by Kohta Hirano

 Hellsing Manga Volume 1 by Kohta Hirano is about a police officer named Seras Victoria, who lives in the village of Cheddar.
 She is attacked by vampires but is rescued by a powerful vampire named Alucard, who is part of the Hellsing Organization a group that hunts vampires to protect England from them.

 The dialogue is definitely interesting and well written.
 The story is definitely entertaining and it’s a strong point of the manga.
-A quirky thing about the manga is that they try to give Father Alexander Anderson a Scottish accent, and Hirano does this by spelling words how they are accented, making it difficult to understand what you're reading, and you have to comprehend the dialogue.
+A quirky thing about the manga is that they try to give Father Alexander Anderson a Scottish accent, and Hirano does this by spelling words how they are accented, making it difficult to understand what you're reading, and you have to really concentrate on what the character is saying because the accent makes reading it out loud or in your head harder than it should be.

 The action scenes are very well done and exciting to look at.
 It’s definitely an interesting manga and has very good artwork and character designs.